Act “On Behalf Of”

 The delegate can then put outgoing items in the manager’s Sent Items folder by dragging-and-dropping the messages.
 The result of this method is a copy in both places.
 Of course, you can delete the copy in your folder if you like.

-Outlook for Windows Instructions
+Outlook for Windows and Outlook on the web Instructions

 - In the Navigation Pane, right-click the folder.
 (Make sure you select the Sent Items folder associated with the account that you’ve delegated.) section of the